 Aché pa ti is a term specifically used in Cuba to mean “Good luck to you”.
-But the success of this wonderful restaurant had nothing to do with luck.
-Aché pa ti specializes in authentic Cuban food, such as moros y cristianos (Cuban rice with beans), ropa vieja (literally translated “old clothes”, consisting of stewed beef with vegetables), tostones (from the verb “toast”, twice fried plantains) and picadillo habanero (original from La Habana, a mix of meat, potato and vegetables).
-All of their homemade dishes are worth a try.
+Aché pa ti specialises in authentic Cuban food, such as moros y cristianos (Cuban rice with beans), ropa vieja (literally translated “old clothes”, consisting of stewed beef with vegetables), tostones (from the verb “toast”, twice fried plantains) and picadillo habanero (original from La Habana, a mix of meat, potato and vegetables).
 To pay a tribute to Peruvian cuisine, Aché pa ti also offers some typical Peruvian dishes, such as cebiche (made from raw fish cured in lemon or lime juices) and el ají de pollo (chili chicken).
-Located in the Sagrada Familia neighborhood, this is a great place to enjoy an exotic meal after a grand tour of Gaudí’s famous work of art
+Located in the Sagrada Familia neighbourhood, this is a great place to enjoy an exotic meal after a grand tour of Gaudí’s famous work of art.

-Finding a good Ecudorian restaurant in Barcelona is not always easy, but El Ñaño Bellaterra is definitely worth more than one visit.
+Finding a good Ecuadorian restaurant in Barcelona is not always easy, but El Ñaño Caminito a Guayaquil is definitely worth more than one visit.
 For very wallet-friendly price you will get a whole course in Ecuadorian cuisine, from their tamales (a steamed starchy dough wrapped into a corn husk or banana leaf), encebollados (national fish soup), fritadas (fried pork), patacones (fried plantain slices) and cangrejadas (crab).
-Situated in the same peaceful neighborhood as Aché pa ti, El Ñaño Bellaterra is a great restaurant when you´re looking for something close to your Sagrada Familia accommodation.
+Situated in the same peaceful neighbourhood, El Ñaño Caminito a Guayaquil is a great restaurant when you’re looking for something close to your Eixample accommodation.

 As one of the number one producers of beef in the world, Argentina is a country in which meat never seems to be in short supply.
 Beef plays a leading role in Argentine culinary tradition and history.
-Visit Gaucho’s for an authentic meaty experience, with empanadas and chorizos to share with friends, and plenty of juicy steaks to pig out on afterwards.
+Visit Parrailla Alfonsia for an authentic meaty experience, with empanadas and chorizos to share with friends, and plenty of juicy steaks to pig out on afterwards.
 The restaurant has a nice selection of Argentine wines, out of which the famous Malbec pairs best with beef.
 Taste some dulce de leche, a common spread on Argentine deserts.
-Let the thick, caramel flavor sweeten up your dining experience.
-Gaucho´s is located in the elegant Eixample neighborhood, near many of our Eixample accommodations.
+Let the thick, caramel flavour sweeten up your dining experience.
+Gaucho’s is located in the elegant Eixample neighbourhood, near many of our Eixample accommodations.

 Address: C/ Villarroel, 233